mdtanker/polartoolkit/docs/installation.md

     conda install ipykernel --update-deps --force-reinstall

+## To build the docs (for developers only)
+### format and check all the code
+First run all the .ipynb so their results can be included in the docs.

+Then format and check the code with:

+    make format
+    make check

+Fix issues shown in make check.

+### Manually build the docs

+    jupyter-book build docs/

+Open `index.html` in docs/_build/html/ to view the docs

+### Automatically build the docs

+This uses the doc_requirements.txt included in the repository, which was create with the below code:

+    conda create --name doc_requirements python=3.9
+    conda activate doc_requirements
+    mamba install pytest flake8 isort jupyter-book
+    pip install black[jupyer]
+    pip list --format=freeze > doc_requirements.txt

+This should be included in the .readthedocs.yaml, so it should be the env RTD uses to build.
+Since `execute_notebooks: "off"` is set in _config.yml, RTD shouldn't need any other packages installed to build.

+Add, commit, and push all changes to Github, and RTD should automatically build the docs

+### Need local install to build

+    conda create --name ant_plots_build --clone doc_requirements
+    conda activate ant_plots_build
+    conda install pandas numpy pooch xarray pyproj verde rioxarray netCDF4 pygmt geopandas

+Export to requirements.txt

+    pip list --format=freeze > requirements.txt

+Add them to poetry.lock file
+    cat requirements.txt | xargs poetry add
+    pip install -r requirements.txt

 <!-- ## Older instructions

 ## install the dependencies seperately:

     mamba install pandas numpy pooch xarray pyproj verde rioxarray pygmt geopandas netCDF4 tqdm